codlocker/Chatbot_skcod/README.md

 #### OUTPUT (Postman Results)

 1. Conversation 1:  username: f201XXXX password: ********

     Result: [Image](Docs/firstLogin.png)
 2. Conversation 2:  list my subjects for this semester OR What are my sbjcts this semester?

     Result: [Image](Docs/list_courses.png)
 3. Conversation 3:  Assignments in this semester OR What are my assignmnts this semester?

     Result: [Image](Docs/assignments.png)
 4. Error Handling: [Image](Docs/error.png)
-5. Try Anything Wrong Password or details and the bot handles [Image](Docs/error_handler.png)
+5. Try Anything Wrong Password or details and the bot handles it [Image](Docs/error_handler.png)

 #### Extended Features to work on